h-kok/FakeOS/README.md

 # Fake OS Project

-The MVP was to create a single page application mimicking an OS of my choice, with a minimum of 3 icons on the desktop.
-Each icon was to be clickable, with javascript to be used for interactive elements.
-I have chosen the old school, but classic Windows95 OS with note pad, solitaire and ....
+The MVP was to create a single page application mimicking an OS of my choice, with a minimum of 3 icons displayed on the desktop.
+I have mimicked a Windows95 OS using html and css and have created clickable icons using javascript and DOM manipulation to recreate some "apps" (Notepad, Solitaire, Network connection).

-## Challenges

--
--
--

 ## Live version